 is available as a CD and a double-LP as well as to stream and download from www.robinspielberg.com

 and on Amazon.
-Sheet music is also available from Robin’s site and a songbook is being published that includes the duets as well as all but two of the piano solos, which were played as composed.
+Sheet music is also available from Robin’s site and a songbook is available that includes the duets as well as all of the piano solos.
 This is a very special collection and shows us a different side of Robin - she “re-invented” herself, too!